 My mother was diagnosed with early onset Alzheimers, morphing rapidly into a terrifying version of dementia.
 My father’s polio returned to his leg, crippling him and making him sad beyond repair.
 These things happened to people I really, really loved.
 My cat died too — just after my father died and right before my mom died.

 All this happened within a single anguished year.
-To cap it all off, I ended up spending months in heated mediation (not meditation) with the people who’d bought the start-up company.
+To cap it all off, I ended up leaving the start-up company I worked so hard for.

 Loss, failure, and grief pushed me over the edge and into that infamous “dark night of the soul.”
 I disappeared into it for what seemed like an eternity.